-- 1. GHG emissions data are presented in terms of carbon dioxide equivalent and are based on, but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, "How to prepare an ESG Report - Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange, the "Global Warming Potential Values" from the Intergovernmental Panel on Climate Change Fifth Assessment Report in 2014 and the "2021 Sustainability Report" published by the HK Electric Investments. - 2.
-The total floor area of the Group as at 31 December 2022 was approximately 21,329 square feet (as at 31 December 2021: 21,329 square feet).
+- 1. GHG emissions data are presented in terms of carbon dioxide equivalent and are based on, but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange, and the "2022 Sustainability Report" published by the HK Electric Investments. - The total floor area of the Group as at 31 December 2023 was approximately 21,329 square feet (as at 31 December 2022: 21,329 square feet).
 This number would also be used for calculating other intensity data in this ESG Report.
+The number of decimal places for this intensity data has been revised to 3 to enhance comparability.